Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 The **Smart Timer** is a product that allows you to set a countdown timer using several interactive methods.
 - First, you can *wake up* the device via waving over the device *or* through touching the physical touch sensor interface.
 - Then, you would be able to set the timer and activate it through a physical dial and touch sensor interface.
+The screen will be showing the time as it counts down.
-- As the countdown reaches zero, the Smart Timer will announce it by both emitting a sound, and using a LED light.
+- As the countdown reaches zero on the screen, the Smart Timer will announce it by both emitting a sound, and using a LED light.
 - The User can then dismiss the timer by waving over the device *or* through touching the physical touch sensor interface.

 #### Sensors/Components Used